Adaptations Of The Spider Monkey

 Introduction: Life in the Trees

 Spider monkeys (genus Ateles) belong to the family Atelidae, a group of New World monkeys characterized by their prehensile tails.
 These primates inhabit the rainforests of Central and South America, spending virtually their entire lives high in the canopy.
-This arboreal lifestyle has driven the evolution of a suite of specialized adaptations, enabling them to navigate, forage, and survive in their complex, three-dimensional world.
+This arboreal lifestyle has driven the evolution of a suite of specialized adaptations, enabling them to work through, forage, and survive in their complex, three-dimensional world.
 These adaptations are not merely individual traits; they are interconnected elements of a finely tuned survival strategy honed over millions of years of evolution.

 Physical Adaptations: Built for the Trees